soorajmicku/react-test/README.md

 - **Unit Tests**:
   - Comprehensive tests for components and logic.
   - Uses Jest and React Testing Library.
+  - Tests run in development and production (Vercel) without interfering with the Next.js build.
 - **No-JS Support**:
   - Ensures the calculator works even if JavaScript is disabled.